Searching records

 The above will match records containing Keanu.

 Filtering allows you to filter out records before passing them through the search algorithm.
-The filtering syntax is the same as for the query API, with the limitation that you cannot filter by linked columns.
+The filtering syntax is the same as for the query API.

 The filtering is applied at the table level.
 For example: